Perhaps you’re eating healthier. Or you’re shifting to plant-forward foods to support a sustainable planet. Or you’re simply out of fresh eggs.

 - 1/4 teaspoon salt

-Pulse all ingredients in food processor until a ball of dough is formed.
+Pulse all ingredients in a food processor until a ball of dough is formed.
 Mold into a 10-inch tart pan, making sure the crust is pressed as evenly as possible across the base and up sides of pan.

 Banana Creme Filling Ingredients